Sinestro Corps War: Origins

 A page from the 1986 Alan Moore/Kevin O'Neill story Tygers depicting the fall of the Green Lantern Corps.
 Elements from the story were incorporated into "Sinestro Corps War".

 "Sinestro Corps War" was based on concepts introduced by Alan Moore and Kevin O'Neill in the short story "Tygers", published in Tales of the Green Lantern Corps Annual #2 (1986).
 Writers Geoff Johns and Dave Gibbons incorporated several ideas from Moore's stories into "Sinestro Corps War", including the prophecy of the Blackest Night, Sodam Yat, Ranx the Sentient City and the Children of the White Lobe.
-Leezle Pon, a minor character only mentioned once in Moore's "Mogo Doesn't Socialize" story from 25 years ago, also makes an appearance in Green Lantern #25.
+Leezle Pon, a minor character only mentioned once in Moore's "Mogo Doesn't Socialize" story from 25 years prior, also makes an appearance in Green Lantern #25.

 Work began on "Sinestro Corps War" in September 2006.
-The structure was fluid, at one point becoming a few issues with two bookends to just one gigantic issue.
+The structure was fluid, at one point becoming a few issues with two bookends to one longer issue.
 The title was originally just "Sinestro Corps", but during development the creators added the word "War".
-Eventually the structure finalized into a one-shot special for release in June, after which the story would alternate between Green Lantern and Green Lantern Corps until November.
+Eventually, the structure finalized into a one-shot special for release in June, after which the story would alternate between Green Lantern and Green Lantern Corps until November.
 After the crossover's initial publishing successes, DC added four Tales of the Sinestro Corps one-shots to the publishing schedule.

 Johns and Ethan Van Sciver first announced the crossover during the DC "Big Guns" panel at the 2006 Fan Expo Canada, with Johns calling it "the next level of Rebirth".
-By January 2007, Johns, Gibbons and editor Peter Tomasi had planned out most of the storyline.
+By January 2007, Johns, Gibbons, and editor Peter Tomasi had planned out most of the storyline.
 Sterling Gates, whom Johns had met at a convention, was brought in to write a backup story for the Superman-Prime one-shot and co-write Green Lantern/Sinestro Corps Secret Files #1.